szokezoltan95/CB19-esphome/README.md

 This project replaces the original WiFi module with a fully local ESPHome integration and provides full control, diagnostics, and configuration of the gate directly from Home Assistant.

+##Experimental branch

+This is the experimental branch for a major refactor of the code with the following:
+- Removal of the cover entity and switch to custom control
+- Corrected gate state handling with all special edge cases
+- All gate states in one state machine
+- Development of custom HACS card integration

 ---

 ## Features